NVIDIA/TensorRT/samples/python/python_plugin/README.md

      - Numba, OpenAI Triton, CuPy etc.
    - Could even do without explicit kernels (e.g. leverage PyTorch functional op)

- - Will only support IPluginV2DynamicExt based plugins
+ - Will only support `IPluginV2DynamicExt`-based plugins
-   - Other plugin interfaces (except IPluginV2IOExt) are anyway deprecated since TRT 8.5
+   - Other plugin interfaces (except `IPluginV2IOExt`) are anyway deprecated since TRT 8.5

 With these bindings, plugins can be implemented and integrated to TRT purely with Python.